Alternate Superhero Costumes You Need To See

 In the world of superhero comics, artists and writers are always trying to put a fresh spin on concepts that have been around for a long time.
-Superheroes often switch costumes, due to utility, major story events, or just keeping up with the latest fashions.
+Superheroes often switch costumes due to utility, major story events, or just keeping up with the latest fashions.
 Usually, the changes are minor and don’t have a fundamental effect on the way the character is perceived, but sometimes we get gobsmacked by awesome new costume designs.
-Here is a list of the coolest alternate superhero costumes:
+Here is a list of the coolest alternate superhero costumes.

-Captain America S.H.I.E.L.D.
+2. Captain America S.H.I.E.L.D.

-Batman’s Suit Of Sorrows
+3. Batman’s Suit Of Sorrows

 Batman has many cool suits, and the Suit Of Sorrows was one of the best.
 It was created in 1190 during the Crusades and given to a Knight, Sir Geoffrey De Cantonna, who was supposedly pure of heart.
 It is said that the suit is able to impart strength and speed to those who wear it, but it will destroy anyone who is not pure.

-Spider-Man’s Future Foundation Outfit
+4. Spider-Man’s Future Foundation Outfit

 When Flash Thompson helped Spider-Man during a battle with a Venom-powered Scorpion, Flash is unknowingly exposed to the Venom symbiote and, to everyone’s surprise, the two bond.
 Using his new powers, he began his training with S.H.I.E.L.D. as Agent Venom.
 His costume is amazing.

 Bruce Wayne designed the Hellbat armour to fight large-scale threats.
 The armour was built with the help of his teammates of the Justice League, who agreed to do it because they worried that he was the only human being among them.
-Perhaps we will get to see it in the upcoming Batman films.
+Perhaps we will get to see it in the upcoming Batman films too.

-Iron Man Hulkbuster
+8. Iron Man Hulkbuster

-The Mark 44 (XLIV), also known as the “Hulkbuster”, was created by Tony Star as part of a system to take down a rampaging Hulk.
+The Mark 44 (XLIV), also known as “The Hulkbuster”, was created by Tony Stark as part of a system to take down a rampaging Hulk.
 The armour works by attaching itself around the base armour of the Mark 43.
 Although we’ve all seen it in Age of Ultron, it remains one of the coolest suits Stark has ever had.
-It’s a pity we didn’t see more of it.
-Where was it when he was facing off against Ultron?

-Superman’s Godfall Outfit
+9. Superman’s Godfall Outfit

 Superman: Godfall was a really great story arc where Superman has adventures in the bottle city of Kandor.
 Although Superman has had multiple alternate costumes over the years, he never looked as cool as he does in Godfall.
 Everything about it just screams sci-fi future.